gleanwork/open-api/README.md

 ## Transformation Process

-The GitHub Action that transforms OpenAPI YAML specification files by:
+The transformation script processes OpenAPI YAML specification files by:

-1. Downloading files from specified URLs
+1. Reading files from the `source_specs/` directory
 2. Moving the server URL subpath to each individual API path
 3. Writing the transformed files to the `generated_specs/` directory

-This action performs the following transformations:
+This script performs the following transformations:

 - **Before**: `servers.url = "https://{domain}-be.glean.com/rest/api/v1"`, `path = "/activity"`
 - **After**: `servers.url = "https://{domain}-be.glean.com/"`, `path = "/rest/api/v1/activity"`